Sudrien/cosmic-epoch-on-raspbian/README.md

 This builds in ~/Projects/cosmic-epoch

+I'm running on a 16 GB Pi 5.
+I don't know if the binaries link with less, I'm guessing "maybe" with 8GB and "no" with 4GB.

 It has the option to build with systemd-sysext if you're non-committal - you'll still probably want to switch from the default raspberry pi greeter for session selection.

 This was tested in Trixie.
 This is stealing & debugging code via Claude, and therefore presumably unlicensable.